pirataspinhal/algorithms/data_structures/stack_dynamic/README.md

 # How does it work?

-This is a static implementation of a stack.
-Which means the stack is made out of a vector with a max size and a counter, which keeps track of the stack size.
+This is a dynamic implementation of a stack.
+Each item is a node, that contains a pointer to its previous node.

 Enjoy!